xiafrancis/github-slideshow/_posts/0000-01-02-xiafrancis.md

-layout:slide
+layout: slide

-title:" Welcome to our second slide!"
+title: " Welcome to our second slide!"